 - Track the number of prescription pills in your home.

-- Anything suspicious found in their room or among their belongings?
+- Was anything suspicious found in their room or among their belongings?

 - Any drug-related terms or slang in text messages or other communications?

-Remember to stay calm, cool and collected for your child; they are easily influenced and triggered.
+Remember to stay calm, cool, and collected for your child; they are easily influenced and triggered.
 The more you can clearly communicate your concerns, the more they will be willing to have the conversation.
-For more information on starting discussions and understanding adolescent substance abuse, please refer to the following link.
+For more information on starting discussions and understanding adolescent substance abuse, please visit Partnership to End Addiction.